poojahooda22/framer-project/README.md

 If you are developing a production application, we recommend updating the configur

-- Configure the top-level `parserOptions` prop
+- Configure the top-level `parserOptions` pro
 ```js
 export default tseslint.config({
   languageOptions: {